-Likely built by the prominent dentist and civic activist, Dr. R.L.
+1803 Kenwood Avenue was likely built by the prominent dentist and civic activist Dr. R.L.
 Struhall in 1937.
-Dr. Struhall and wife Lillian Parma moved to 1805 Kenwood by 1942.
-According to City Directories, in 1941, 1803 Kenwood was owned by Raymond W., Jr. and his wife, Marjorie M. Ramsey.
-Raymond was employed at the R & R Service Station and they lived in the home until at least 1944.
-The house continued to be occupied short-term according to City Directory records until it was purchased by Donald B. and Elsie A. Ezell who lived in the home till Mr. Ezell's death in 1961.
+Dr. Struhall and his wife Lillian Parma had moved to 1805 Kenwood by 1942.
+According to City Directories, in 1941, 1803, Kenwood was owned by Raymond W., Jr. and his wife, Marjorie M. Ramsey.
+Raymond was employed at the R & R Service Station, and they lived in the home until at least 1944.
+According to City Directories records, the house continued to be occupied short-term until it was purchased by Donald B. and Elsie A. Ezell, who lived in the home till Mr. Ezell's death in 1961.
 The Ezell's owned and operated The Chicken House Café, a restaurant located at 4201 Alice Avenue.
 Elsie Ezell was also a local high school teacher.